alkatrazstudio/sonus-presto/README.md

    For more information see the official "[Signing the app](https://flutter.dev/docs/deployment/android#signing-the-app)" tutorial.

 5. To build the release APK run `./build-apk.sh` inside the repository root.
-   To build the release Android App Bundle run `./build-bundle.sh`.
-   These scripts will remove the entire `build` directory before building, so e.g. `./build-bundle.sh` will remove the APK file that was built by `./build-apk.sh`.

-## Upload to Google Play

-For uploading production releases this project uses [fastlane](https://fastlane.tools).

-1. Create `fastlane/Appfile` file using [fastlane/Appfile.template](fastlane/Appfile.template) as a template.

-2. Use the following instructions to obtain `api-secret.json` file: https://docs.fastlane.tools/actions/supply/#setup.

-3. Install [Bundler](https://bundler.io), e.g. on Ubuntu: `sudo apt install ruby-bundler`.

-4. Run `bundle install`.
-It will install fastlane.

-5. Make appropriate changes in `fastlane/metadata/android`.

-6. Build and deploy a new release: `./build-bundle.sh --upload`.

-Repeat `5` and `6` for each new release.
-These steps are not exhaustive.
-Consult [fastlane docs](https://docs.fastlane.tools) for more information.

 ## License